 Preventing Paint Transfer and Surface Marks

 Paint transfer risk increases when painted parts rub against each other or stay pressed against unsuitable material for extended periods.
 Matte and highly finished surfaces can be especially sensitive.
+For shoppers exploring this further, see clean resin statues safely.

 To reduce that risk: